Leinnan/rpack/crates/bevy_rpack/README.md

 - `assets/tilemap.png` containing atlas image
 - `assets/tilemap.rpack.json` containing atlas image frames data used by bevy plugin.

-Second way generated additional `tiles_config.rpack_gen.json` file that
+Second way generated additional `tiles_config.rpack_gen.json` file that provides settings for the CLI tool.

 With those files generated it should be possible to use atlases like in the example from `Example` docs section.